PRIMA calls for proposals opened on 17 December 2018 and are split between two "sections": "Section 1" and "Section 2".

-This call has two stages: pre-proposal and full proposal.
-The deadline for submitting pre-proposals is 17 April 2018, 17:00 (CET).
+These calls have two stages: pre-proposal and full proposal.
+The deadline for submitting pre-proposals is 28 February 2019, 17:00 (CET).

-The "Section 2" call builds on the allocation of national funds and corresponding rules only, and observe the "virtual common pot" model (i.e. each national agency funds its national researchers only).
-The PRIMA Foundation receives and evaluates proposals, while national agencies proceed with their eligibility in light of their national rules, take a decision on projects to be supported, contract their national researchers and fund them nationally.
+The "Section 2" call builds on the allocation of national funds and corresponding rules only, and observe the "virtual common pot" model (i.e. each funding agency funds its researchers only).
+The PRIMA Foundation receives and evaluates proposals, while funding agencies proceed with their eligibility in light of their rules, take a decision on projects to be supported, contract their researchers and fund them.

-On this page the only «Section 2» call currently open, dedicated to various topics, is acceded.
+On this page the only "Section 2" call currently open, dedicated to various topics, is acceded.
 On the same page call’s documents and forms of that call are acceded.
-In the «National Regulations» document rules of all national agencies are found, including FCT’s, which is in charge of funding researchers working at Portuguese institutions.
+In the "National Regulations" document rules of all funding agencies are found, including FCT’s (soon available!).

 - Use the networking tool for partners search on this page.